jamesquinlan/cos374-numerical/README.md

 ### Prerequisites

-Grade of C or higher in COS 160, MAT 252, and MAT 295, or permission of instructor.
+Grade of C or higher in COS 160 and MAT 295, or permission of instructor.

 ## Learning Outcomes